Sunday Morning Live (British TV programme)

 Sunday Morning Live is a religious and current affairs discussion programme.
 The first series aired on BBC One from July 2010 to November 2010 after the end of the third series of The Big Questions.

-Thereafter it has continued to air each year between June and November.
+It currently airs in blocks of episodes several times a year.

 Format

 The programme is produced at MediaCityUK, in Salford, United Kingdom by BBC Studios and features studio guests, filmed inserts and interactive viewer input from text messages, videophone, Skype, telephone and e-mail.
 Its debut edition included a guest appearance by ex-EastEnders actress Brooke Kinsella.

 For the 2014 series, the programme relocated to Broadcasting House in London (into studio V, the studio The One Show is broadcast from) with new presenter Sian Williams.
 The new format includes the old style discussions of religious and ethical questions and also new one-to-one interviews with special guests.
 Despite being broadcast from London, the programme's production base remains in Belfast.